 Many population studies have found that people with higher levels of vitamin E in their bodies have a lower risk of heart disease.
-So researchers investigated whether taking vitamin E supplements might help prevent heart disease.
-But the results have not shown that vitamin E helps.
+Researchers have investigated whether taking vitamin E supplements might help prevent heart disease, but the results have not shown any benefit.

-One of the largest studies, the Heart Outcomes Prevention Evaluation (HOPE) trial, found that taking 400 IU of vitamin E (d-alpha-tocopherol) daily did not lower the number of heart attacks, strokes, or deaths from heart disease among men and women who already had heart disease or were at high risk for it.
+One of the largest studies, the Heart Outcomes Prevention Evaluation (HOPE) trial, found that taking 400 IU of vitamin E (d-alpha-tocopherol) daily did not lower the number of heart attacks, strokes, or deaths from heart disease among men and women who already had heart disease, or those who were at high risk for developing it.

-What about otherwise healthy people who were at low risk for heart disease?
-Two large trials also found no protection from vitamin E. In one -- the Physicians' Health Study II -- vitamin E was associated with a higher risk of stroke.
+Among otherwise healthy people who were at low risk for heart disease, two large trials also found no protection from vitamin E. In one, the Physicians' Health Study II, vitamin E was associated with a higher risk of stroke.
 This study generated a lot of controversy and is still being debated today.

 Population studies (observing large groups of people over time) suggest that eating foods high in vitamin E and other antioxidants may help prevent cancer.
-And studies have shown that people with cancer often have lower levels of vitamin E. Researchers wondered if antioxidants like vitamin E can help prevent cancer.
+Other studies show that people with cancer often have lower levels of vitamin E. Researchers wondered if antioxidants like vitamin E can help prevent cancer.
 But evidence about vitamin E supplements has not backed this up.

-Several large clinical studies found that women who take vitamin E supplements do not have a lower risk of developing breast cancer.
-And one large study found that men who took 400 IU of vitamin E every other day for 8 years did not have a lower risk of overall cancer than those who took placebo.
+Several large studies show that women who take vitamin E supplements do not have a lower risk of developing breast cancer.
+One large study found that men who took 400 IU of vitamin E every other day for 8 years did not have a lower risk of overall cancer than those who took placebo.

 Vitamin E also does not seem to protect against colorectal cancer in women or people with diabetes.
-There is some evidence that taking vitamin E along with vitamin A and vitamin C or as part of a multivitamin may offer some protection to people who had colorectal adenomas.
-Colorectal adenomas are considered to be a forerunner to colon cancer.
+There is some evidence that taking vitamin E, along with vitamin A and vitamin C, or as part of a multivitamin, may offer some protection to people who had colorectal adenomas.
+Colorectal adenomas are considered to be a precursor to developing colon cancer.

 The evidence about vitamin E and prostate cancer is mixed.
 Some population studies suggest that people who take more vitamin E have a lower risk of prostate cancer.
-But some find the opposite: One study found that men who took a multivitamin more than 7 times per week along with a separate vitamin E supplement had an higher risk of prostate cancer.
-And another study of 35,000 men found that those who took a vitamin E supplement had a 17 percent increase in the risk of developing prostate cancer than those who took placebo.
+Other studies suggest the opposite: One study found that men who took a multivitamin more than 7 times per week, along with a separate vitamin E supplement, had a higher risk of prostate cancer.
+Another study of 35,000 men found that those who took a vitamin E supplement had a 17% increase in the risk of developing prostate cancer than those who took placebo.